Alex Cooper (footballer): Club career

 On 16 March 2012, he joined Scottish Third Division side Elgin City on loan until the end of the season.
 He made his debut the following day, starting in a 2–2 draw with East Stirlingshire.
 Ross County were promoted to the Scottish Premier League with Cooper signing a new one-year contract in May 2012 keeping him at Dingwall until the end of the 2012–13 season.
+Cooper earned his first Scottish Premier League start against Kilmarnock in September 2012 but had to come off with another ankle injury and subsequently missed two months of action until he returned to action again in December.
 His performances during that season earnt him his club's Young Player of the Year award and subsequently a similar new deal for the 2013–14 season.
 Cooper scored his first league goal in spectacular style during the New Year's Day Derby against County's close rivals Inverness Caledonian Thistle which ultimately made the difference in a 2–1 win.
 At the end of the 2013–14 season, his father left his role as an assistant manager at Ross County and Cooper was among three players to be released.

 On 3 July 2014, Cooper signed for Scottish Championship club Falkirk.
 He scored on his Falkirk debut, a 7–1 win against East Stirlingshire in the Scottish Challenge Cup.
 He was a substitute in the 2015 Scottish Cup Final squad.

 On 29 January 2016, St Mirren signed Cooper until the end of the 2015–16 season after he was released from Falkirk.
 He was released by St Mirren at the end of the 2015–16 season.

 On 8 October, Cooper signed for Cheltenham Town.
 The deal was completed in time for him to start in a match against Accrington Stanley.
-Cooper signed for Inverness Caledonian Thistle in July 2017.
-He was the part of the Inverness team that won the 17/18 challenge cup.
+Cooper tore his hamstring on his Cheltenham Town debut and did not recover before the end of his contract, which led to a spell out of the professional game before he signed for Inverness Caledonian Thistle in July 2017 on a short-term contract.
+He was part of the Inverness team that won the 17/18 challenge cup.

 On 13 March 2018, Cooper joined United Soccer League side Fresno FC as a free agent.

+Cooper made 24 appearances in his first season in America and re-signed with Fresno for the 2019 USL Season.
+After re-signing, Head Coach Adam Smith stated "We're excited to welcome Alex back to our club after a successful first year with us.
+He was a key piece on both sides of the ball and we're looking forward to having him provide that spark on the left wing."
+In the following season, Cooper scored and assisted in the USL Championship Playoff semifinal against El Paso Locomotive FC as Fresno FC lost 3-2.